Frequently asked questions

 Any networks that don’t show as ‘live’ do not get this information, so we recommend contacting the charge point network directly to let them know a specific issue has happened.

-Any other questions, please email into support@zap-map.com to get help and support from our Customer Support team.
+Any other questions, please email our support team.

 Route Planner